-Our experts have competed on the national stage at the Hofbräu Masskrugstemmen National Championship at the NYC Central Park Oktoberfest and Steuben Parade plenty and we all agree that it was been a surreal experience each time.
-There have been a handful of competitors that have been there multiple times, so we gathered our shared my experiences and some special game-day preparation tips for the big show.
+Our experts have competed on the national stage at the Hofbräu Masskrugstemmen Championship at the NYC Central Park Oktoberfest and Steuben Parade plenty and we all agree that it was been a surreal experience each time.
+There have been a handful of competitors that have been there multiple times, so we gathered our shared my experiences and some special game-day preparation tips to keep in mind for any big competition event.
 If you've never been there before and had the experience, it can be hard to adjust and you may end up being disappointed with your performance without the proper planning and preparations.

-The best piece of advice that we can give to competitors at the national finals or even the regional semi-finals is this: do your best to plan out the days leading up to the competition so that you can stick as close to your normal training routine as possible.
+The best piece of advice that we can give to competitors at a USSA State Championship, the Hofbräu Masskrugstemmen finals, or even a regional semi-finals is this: do your best to plan out the days leading up to the competition so that you can stick as close to your normal training routine as possible.
 You should enjoy the experience for sure, but it's VERY easy to get caught up in the excitement and neglect your normal training and preparation habits.
-To be fair, it can be a little hard to even fully grasp what's happening to you, but here it is: a 400+ year old German beer company has flown you to New York City and put you up in a hotel and on a parade float and you're going to compete in a Bavarian Steinholding competition.
+If you're competing in the Hofbräu Championship, it can be a little hard to even fully grasp what's happening to you, but here it is: a 400+ year old German beer company has brought you to New York City and put you on a parade float and you're going to compete in a Bavarian Steinholding competition.
 Go ahead and think about that for a second.
 Maybe even say it out loud so that it really sinks in.
-A 400+ year old German beer company has flown you to New York City and put you up in a hotel and on a parade float and you're going to compete in a Bavarian Steinholding competition.
+A 400+ year old German beer company has brought you to New York City and put you on a parade float and you're going to compete in a Bavarian Steinholding competition.
 If you're anything like us, one of your next thoughts is probably going to be something like: this is completely awesome and ridiculous.

 Good.
-Now that you're ready to move on, think about your normal eating, sleeping and training habits.
-Under the best of circumstances, travelling makes it really hard to maintain a healthy routine and travelling to the NYC Oktoberfest will not be any easier.
+Now that you're ready to move on, it's time to get practical and think about your normal eating, sleeping and training habits.
+We all know that even under the best of circumstances, travelling makes it really hard to maintain a healthy routine and travelling to the NYC Oktoberfest will not be any easier.

-Keep your schedule straight: You'll receive information from the Hofbräu representatives with additional details, but we've put together a handy little Google Map that has the 5 main location that you absolutely need to know for the weekend.
+Keep your schedule straight: You'll receive information from the Hofbräu representatives with additional details, but we've put together a handy little NYC info page with a Google Map that has the 5 main location that you absolutely need to know for the HB weekend.

 Food: As we discuss in our game-day prep guide, you want to make sure you're monitoring your calorie intake to make sure you are getting plenty of excess calories the day before and the day of the competition.
 In addition to that, once you get settled in, strongly consider going to the grocery store and picking up the normal kind of healthy snacks that you would be eating and make yourself a little stash to keep with you.
 As ridiculous as it seems, U.S. Steinholding Association Commissioner Jim Banko set his personal records at the National Championships in 2014 and 2015 and he fully attributes it to this kind of maniacal preparation.
 He brought a backpack with a cooler bag to hold Greek yogurt, fruit and protein bars to snack on all day leading up to the competition.
 To give you an idea of exactly how it went, about an hour and a half before the 2015 championship, he was sitting on a bench in Central Park.
 Even at the time it occurred to him how bizarre his actions may seem to random bystanders and he made a note to himself in his phone because the experience was so surreal.
 The note read:

 "I'm sitting on a bench alone in Central Park outside of the NYC Oktoberfest.
-I can hear the sounds of people having fun and the band playing, but I'm force-feeding myself Greek yogurt, power bars and kale even though I'm not hungry and I've been nauseous for about two weeks straight."
+I can hear the sounds of people having fun and the band playing, but I'm force-feeding myself Greek yogurt, power bars and kale even though I'm not hungry and I've been nauseous and nervous about this day for about two weeks straight."

 It was weird at the time and it's still weird looking back at it, but taking the competition that seriously and giving it the respect it deserves as an athletic event gave him the edge he needed to bring home the win that day.
 As we said, it's easy to get caught up in the excitement and just have fun without thinking about performance, and that's fine.
 If you want to be a loser.